ChuckFerrando/portfolio-governance-system/architecture/PORTFOLIO_GOVERNANCE_SYSTEM.md

 # How To Use This

-Use this artifact as the canonical definition of **Pillar 3: Portfolio Governance System**.
+Use this artifact as the repository-facing canonical definition of **Pillar 3: Portfolio Governance System**, subordinate to the higher-precedence **Unified Portfolio Governance System**.

 It is most useful when: